 When you are miserable and living in fear of leaving your home because of recurrent vertigo, you will try almost anything to feel better and get your life back.
 From the day I was first diagnosed with Meniere’s disease, this is how I have felt.
 Initially, I was confident I would respond to “conservative medical management.”
 The odds were in my favor if you believe the statistics that 80% of people with MM do, in fact, manage pretty well on diuretics and a low-sodium diet that includes little to no caffeine or alcohol.
 Even though salt, caffeine, and alcohol in the form of a glass of red wine with dinner were the cornerstones of my otherwise healthy diet, I was up for the challenge.
 Bring it on!

+Unfortunately, despite a complete overhaul in my diet that resulted in an almost ten pound weight loss, vertigo episodes lasting 8 to 12 hours continued to plague me anywhere from two to four times weekly.
+During this time, my dedicated husband scoured the internet and came up with some alternative treatments for me to try.
 The first alternative to my doctor’s first line of defense (diuretics and diet) was to try antivirals.
 There are a few published studies on relatively large populations of MM sufferers that suggest a strong correlation between the herpes class of viruses and MM and a significant improvement in symptoms with antivirals.
 My doctor was familiar with these studies, however he is not convinced of a link just yet.
 Regardless, antivirals being a relatively safe class of drugs, he was agreeable to prescribe a short course of Acyclovir.
 I started off following the American (Gacek, et al) study’s protocol of 800 mg 4 times a day for 3 weeks.
 By the end of the first week, my symptoms seemed to greatly improve.
 But the vertigo returned with a vengeance once I began tapering to 3 times a day.
 At that point, I asked to increase to 5 times a day consistent with the common dosage given for other herpes infections.
 Again I improved over the course of the next 2 weeks.
 But my prescription ran out and my doctor was not comfortable allowing me to continue on the high doses indefinitely.
 Honestly, I didn’t want to be dependent on taking pills for who knows how long and continue to live in fear every time I tried to taper to a maintenance dose.
 I just wanted this nightmare to end.

 The next alternative treatment was a supplement regimen promoted by a guy on-line who calls himself John of Ohio.
 Apparently a retired biology teacher, he did some of his own research and claims to have gained control of his own MM symptoms by taking a plethora of dietary supplements.
 His logic was, well, logical, so it seemed to be worth a try.
 It turned out not to be for me.
 First of all, I was popping pills all day.
 A couple had to be taken on an empty stomach, a couple more with food.
 Some were familiar vitamin supplements and others were obscure to the point that they could only be found from a small handful of on-line suppliers.
 Nonetheless, I stuck with it for a couple of months.
 Some followers claimed relief almost immediately, yet others didn’t notice results for months.
 It all sounded really good in theory; however, I have my reservations about the supplement industry, as well as the purity and long-term safety of their products.
 Time and again, private testing companies have proven that many supplements are contaminated with potentially dangerous ingredients and/or contain significantly more or less of the active ingredient than what is stated on the label.
 Then there are the studies that found that beta carotene supplementation, for example, promotes lung cancer cell growth and folate supplementation is linked to an increased incidence of colon cancer.
 Finally, if one is taking a bioactive agent in high enough doses to have a therapeutic effect on the inner ear where blood supply is low, imagine the potential effects, good or bad, on the tissues in the rest of the body.
 The way I saw it at this point was that it was only my ear that had a problem, so why not localize my treatment approach?